MonetDB/MonetDB-old/clients/iotclient/documentation/restful_resources.rst

 **GET**

-Same resource as streams_ .
+Provides the details of a single stream displayed in streams_ .

 /stream/<schema_name>/<stream_name>
 -----------------------------------